Can I Eat Expired Chinese Food Beef Chop Suey Homemade or Takeout?

 What's the difference between expiration and best quality dates?

-The expiration date on beef chop suey indicates the date until which the dish is guaranteed to be safe to consume.
+The expiration date on beef chop suey indicates the date until which the dish is may be safe if properly stored to consume.
 Consuming the dish after the expiration date can pose a risk of foodborne illness.
 On the other hand, the best quality of beef chop suey is typically within 3-4 days of preparation.
 Beyond this time, the flavors and textures may deteriorate, affecting the overall eating experience, even though it may still be safe to consume if stored properly.

 How can I tell if Chinese Food Beef Chop Suey Homemade or Takeout has gone bad?